Aquarium Decorations

 - Living organic decorations will provide you with the most realistic and possibly interesting results.

-Here are the cons to using organic (living) decorations:
+Here are the cons to using organic decorations:

-- Keeping real organic decorations can be an expensive venture.
-You'll need to replace them when they reach their natural life span.
+- Keeping real organic decorations can be expensive - you'll need to replace them when they reach their natural life span.

 Tips for Decorating Your Tank like a Pro